Kim Trenbath

 303-275-3710

-https://orcid.org/0000-0001-6738-8327
+Orcid ID https://orcid.org/0000-0001-6738-8327

-Dr. Kim Trenbath is the acting innovation lead for systems technology research and development in the Buildings and Thermal Sciences Center at NREL.
-She oversees projects related to plug and process load efficiency, commercial building heating, ventilating, and air conditioning, automated fault detection and diagnostics, and advanced technologies that will make buildings more grid interactive.
 She leads the U.S. Department of Energy (DOE) Better Buildings Alliance Plug and Process Loads Technical Team.
 She also serves as the NREL lead for the DOE-funded JUMP into STEM building science competition for university students.
-In addition to her work at NREL, Dr. Trenbath is an adjunct professor at the Colorado School of Mines.
+She was the lead project manager for other NREL projects including the DOE-funded End Use Load Profiles project.
+In addition to her work at NREL, Trenbath is an adjunct professor at the Colorado School of Mines.

-Dr. Trenbath previously served as business manager for the Commercial Buildings Research Group for four years.
+Trenbath previously served as business manager for NREL's Commercial Buildings Research Group for four years.
 Before joining NREL, she worked as an analyst in global power strategic sourcing, risk management, and wind energy business development.
 Her prior research involved in-cabin air quality, undergraduate students' understanding of scientific concepts, and break-in training.

 Research Interests